 Try a New Spin on an Old Favorite

 If you run across a great blog post, don’t automatically assume that others in your industry have already read it.
-While it’s tempting to scold yourself for not thinking of the topic and move on, this could be keeping you from writing a post that gets just as much attention (if not more).
+While it’s tempting to scold yourself for not thinking of the topic and moving on, this could keep you from writing a post that gets just as much attention (if not more).
 The digital world is a huge place, and yes, maybe your target audience has read the post.
-But there is also a strong possibility that they haven’t – and you can bring it to them, complete with a brand new take.
+But there is also a strong possibility that they haven’t – and you can bring it to them, complete with a brand-new take.

 There’s nothing wrong with taking a topic and expanding on it.
 If you can put a new spin on an old favorite or add more perspective to a popular topic of discussion in your industry, it’s definitely worth giving it a go.
 As long as you are building on, rather than copying, another blog post, you can end up with a winning piece of content.
-Consumers are drawn to companies that contribute in a meaningful way to a conversation, rather than shy away from it.
+Consumers are drawn to companies that contribute meaningfully to a conversation rather than shy away from it.

 Let Your FAQs Help You Create Blog Topics

 Does your company find itself answering the same questions over and over again?
-Answering the burning questions that your target consumers want answered is a great way to get them engaged.
-Taking a look at your frequently asked questions is a surprisingly easy way to create blog topics.
+Answering the burning questions that your target consumers want to be answered is a great way to get them engaged.
+Looking at your frequently asked questions is a surprisingly easy way to create blog topics.
 By addressing the needs that the audience has already shared with your company, you are significantly upping the chances that your post will be consumed.

 Try Out Content Tools and Idea Generators

 Are you still finding yourself stuck?
 Coming up with blog topics is an amazingly common problem.
 Just do a quick web search of “blog post ideas” and see what you find.
-You are bound to run across several idea generators that are designed to help you find titles that your readers will be attracted to.
-Give one of these programs a whirl and you might come up with some catchy titles.
+You are bound to run across several idea generators designed to help you find titles your readers will be attracted to.
+Give one of these programs a whirl, and you might come up with some catchy titles.

 Stop Stressing and Focus on What Works

 If you’re still running out of ideas, take a deep breath and ask yourself this question: what would make me want to read a blog post?
 Each and every post does not need to be mind-blowing to fulfill a need.
-If a question is answered, a reader entertained or a new topic of conversation started, a blog has likely done its job.
+If a question is answered, a reader is entertained, or a new topic of conversation is started, a blog has likely done its job.

-Ultimately, you want your blog to be a go-to spot for your target reader, and a tool that establishes your company as a thought leader and a problem-solver.
+Ultimately, you want your blog to be a go-to spot for your target reader and a tool that establishes your company as a thought leader and a problem-solver.
 To create blog topics, envision your ideal audience and put yourself in their shoes.
-Skip any topics that would cause you to scroll on by and focus on the gems that would make you want to click and read.
-Brainstorm, ask colleagues for ideas and weed out the duds.
+Skip any topics that would cause you to scroll on and focus on the gems that would make you want to click and read.
+Brainstorm, ask colleagues for ideas, and weed out the duds.
 Don’t be afraid to write down your thoughts if an idea comes to you while you’re in a meeting or working on another project.
-If blogging is a science, it’s not an exact one, so be prepared to do a little experimenting on your journey to developing solid blog topics.
+If blogging is a science, it’s not an exact one, so be prepared to experiment on your journey to developing solid blog topics.